rollmeister/bitcoinle-core-armv8/README.md

 ```
 ./bitcoinle-miner # to start solo mining
 ```
-If you experience solo miner crashes, doing a fresh BLE blockchain sync, deleting the .bitcoinLE/blocks and .bitcoinLE/chainstate folders and running bitcoinled for ten minutes should may solve it.
+If you experience solo miner crashes, doing a fresh BLE blockchain sync, deleting the .bitcoinLE/blocks and .bitcoinLE/chainstate folders and running bitcoinled for ten minutes may solve it.

 ###### Pruned Bitcoin Blockchain.
 Suitable for running a Bitcoin Wallet as a Metronome for the solo miner.
 Takes hours/days, instead of weeks to sync.
 Date of current archive sync 13-11-2018.
 Less than 3gb download but requires 3.5gb free space.